Semaan: Semaans of Israel/Palestine

-Simaans of Jordan

-The Simaans of Jordan are mainly of Ghassanid Christian Arab descent from Yemen who settled in Jordan and southern Syria in the 3rd century.
-Some Jerusalemite Semaans of Galilean ancestry escaped the violence following the establishment of Israel in 1948 by relocating to Jordan.

 Semaans of Iraq

-The Semaans of Iraq (Mesopotamia) are mainly Chaldeans and Assyrians from Mosul and Tel Keppe, in the north of Iraq, who can trace their ancestry back to the 2nd century.
+The Semaans of Iraq (Mesopotamia) are mainly Assyrians from Mosul and Tel Keppe, in the north of Iraq, who can trace their ancestry back to the 2nd century.
 Today, most Semaans of Mosul and Iraq have left, especially after the American-led 2003 invasion of Iraq and the ensuing anti-Christian backlash, to places such as Lebanon, Sweden, and the United States.

-Semaans of Iran

-The Semaans of Iran (Persia) are mainly Chaldeans from northern Mesopotamia who traveled east and settled in Iran in two waves; the first one was during the 5th century to escape the Greco-Roman persecution of non-Chalcedonian Assyro-Chaldean Christians, and the second one was during the 16th century to escape the Turkish persecution of Christian minorities during the Ottoman Empire.
-However, today, there are only very few left.

 Semaans of Egypt

 The Semaans of Egypt are Copts and Greek-Egyptian Christians from Alexandria, Aswan, and Cairo.
 Some can trace their ancestry to 1st century Alexandria, and the establishment of Christianity there by Saint Mark.
 Today, many Semaans have also immigrated to Western countries.